In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 Automatic screen printers are also limited to about eight colors at a time, so that is something to keep in mind when accepting a design.

-Also, if you want more of a hands-on approach with your work, screen printing is for you.
+Also, if you want more of a hands-on approach to your work, screen printing is for you.

 It is time and labor consuming, but if you have multiple screen printing stations set up and enough materials, you stand to pump out a good number of t-shirts in a day.